 Some things that are false are very useful.

 This isn’t to say that Added Upon is inherently false.
-It is fiction with the intention of identifying truth.
-It may very well be a mixture of things we believe and things we don’t believe.
+It is fiction with the intention of identifying truth (I’m thinking along the lines of Ralph Waldo Emerson’s supposed quote, “Fiction reveals truth that reality obscures.”)
+Added Upon may very well contain a mixture of things we believe and things we don’t believe.
 It may offer correctives or gratitude that correctives have already occurred.
 But that’s the whole point.
 The book provides avenues for imagination, ideas to grapple with, and possibilities to ponder.
 As I tried to hint at in my previous post, Anderson carefully noted that his story was “suggestive only,” especially in areas “where little of a definite character is revealed.”
 In other words, he made use of his imagination to flesh out possibilities within Mormon thought.
 I think we all do this to some extent, and that’s why I love his additional comment:

 “It is hoped that the mind of the reader, illumined by the Spirit of the Lord, will be able to fill in all the details that the heart may desire, to wander at will in the garden of the Lord, and dwell in peace in the mansions of the Father” (Nephi Anderson, Added Upon: A Story, (Salt Lake City: Deseret News Press, 1912), 3.